TheCaptain989/radarr-striptracks/README.md

 ```

 ## Wrapper Scripts
-To supply arguments to the script, one of the included wrapper scripts may be used or a custom wrapper script must be created.
+To supply arguments to the script, you must either use one of the included wrapper scripts, create a custom wrapper script, or set the `STRIPTRACKS_ARGS` [environment variable](./README.md#environment-variable).

 ### Included Wrapper Scripts
 For your convenience, several wrapper scripts are included in the `/usr/local/bin/` directory.